ekspla/micropython_aioble_examples/README.md

 shown in the official examples, as well as ```hr_read.py``` shown above, are not neccessarily useful; **notified packets should be well separated in time**.

-Though I do not know exactly what is the future plan of the developpers to solve the issue, there is a comment in ```aioble/client.py``` as follows:
+Though I do not know exactly what is the future plan of the developers to solve the issue, there is a comment in ```aioble/client.py``` as follows:
 ```
 # Append the data.
 By default this is a deque with max-length==1, so it
 # replaces.
 But if capture is enabled then it will append.
 ```

-As a workaround for Nordic UART client in [mpy_xoss_sync.py](https://github.com/ekspla/xoss_sync), I changed the size of the queue and retrieved the accumulated notified data as followings.
+As a workaround for Nordic UART client used in [mpy_xoss_sync.py](https://github.com/ekspla/xoss_sync), I changed the size of the queue and retrieved the accumulated notified data from the queue as followings.
 ``` python
 buffer = bytearray()
 async with connection: